Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Carbonated Ocean.md

 **Mitigation**: State reagents on a sign to highlight allergens.
 If participant(s) are allergic, they should stand well back and not touch anything.

 Only use < 1ml of each reagent at a time – the small amount should limit the amount of effervescence.
 Don't let people look directly over the top of test tube when combining reagents.

+Be extra careful when preparing stock solutions from solids, as more concentrated solutions are stronger irritants.

 If in contact with eyes, wash with emergency eye wash provided if trained and confident to do so.
 Call first aider if necessary.